Khadija Baker

-Xece'Khadija Baker is an interdisciplinary artist Montreal-based and of Kurdish Syrian origin.
+Khadija Baker is an interdisciplinary artist Montreal-based and of Kurdish Syrian origin.

-Her multimedia work reflects her own experiences of forced displacement and trauma and has been shown globally including at the Atassi Foundation at Alserkal, Dubai, the 3rd Istanbul International Triennial, Istanbul, Turkey; the 6th DocuAsia Forum, Vancouver, Canada; the 12th International Exile Film Festival, Gothenburg, Sweden; the 27th Instant Video festival, Marseille, France; the inaugural Syria Contemporary Art Fair, Beirut, Lebanon; the 17th CONTACT Photo Festival, Toronto, Canada; the 18th Biennale of Sydney, Australia; the 6th OFTTA festival, Montréal, Canada; the 10th International Diaspora Film Festival, Toronto, Canada; Alwan gallery New York, USA; and the official exhibition marking Damascus’ role as the 2008 UNESCO Arab Capital of Culture, Damascus, Syria – as well as well as group shows in Vienna, Austria; Paris, France; Berlin, Germany; Delhi, India; Beirut, Lebanon; London, UK; New York and San Francisco, USA.
-She also showed locally at A Space Gallery, Gallery 101, M.A.I (Montreal, arts interculturels), Karash-Masson Gallery, Stewart Hall Art Gallery.
-She won the 2020 Cultural Diversity in Visual Arts Award, and in 2022-2023 David Suzuki Foundation Rewilding Arts Prize winner and Miriam Aaron Roland Family award.
+Baker's multimedia practice includes installation, performance, sound, video, textiles, and participatory storytelling.
+Her work has addressed of home, displacement, identity, persecution, and memory.
+She has exhibited internationally, including at the Atassi Foundation at Alserkal Avenuw in Dubai, the Istanbul International Triennial, DocuAsia Forum in Vancouver, the International Exile Film Festival in Gothenburg, the CONTACT Photography Festival in Toronto, the 18th Biennale of Sydney, and the International Diaspora Film Festival in Toronto.
+Locally, her work has been presented at A Space Galley in Toronto, Gallery 101 in Ottawa, and Montreal arts interculturels.

+Baker received the Cultural Diversity in Visual Arts Award in 2020.
+She was also a recipient of the David Suzuki Foundation Rewilding Arts Prize, and her work was included in the Rewilding exhibition at the Canadian Museum of Nature in Ottawa.

 Education

 Born in Amûdê, Rojava, Baker grew up in a small town near the Syria/Iraq border.
 She received a Master's in Interior Design from Damascus University in 1999.
 She moved to Montreal in 2001 and holds a BFA in Studio Arts and an MFA Open Media degree in fine arts from Concordia Universityand in 2023, she finished her research creation PhD in Humanities, based in the Centre for Interdisciplinary Studies in Society and Culture (CISSC).